-- 4 From the Application Type drop-down list, select the software category that the application falls under (for example, word processor or spreadsheet). - Ensure that the Application Name is spelled correctly.
+- 4 From the Application Type drop-down list, select the software category that the application falls under (for example, word processor software or spreadsheet software). - Ensure that the Application Name is spelled correctly.
 Before adding an application name to the file, check whether the entry for the application already exists in the SAI file.